The Best Fluffy Pancakes recipe you will fall in love with. Full of tips and tricks to help you make the best pancakes.

 Prep Time And Nutrition Facts

-This cozy pumpkin chili takes about 15 minutes to prepare and 6-8 hours to cook, making a total time of 6 hours and 15 minutes.
-It serves 6 people, and each serving has about 320 calories, 15g of protein, and 5g of fat.
+This cozy pumpkin chili takes about 15 minutes to prepare and 6–8 hours to cook, for a total time of approximately 6 hours and 15 minutes.
+It serves 6 people, with each serving containing roughly 300–320 calories, about 15 grams of plant‑based protein, and 5 grams of fat.

 How To Serve Cozy Pumpkin Chili

-Serve this chili warm in a bowl, topped with a dollop of sour cream and a sprinkle of cheese or cilantro.
-It pairs beautifully with crusty bread or over a bed of rice for a filling meal.
+Serve this chili warm in bowls, topped with dairy‑free sour cream, vegan cheese, or fresh cilantro.
+It pairs wonderfully with crusty bread, cornbread, or served over rice or quinoa for an extra‑filling fall dinner.

 How To Store Cozy Pumpkin Chili

-Store any leftovers in an airtight container in the refrigerator for up to 5 days.
-You can also freeze it for up to 3 months.
-Just reheat on the stove or in the microwave when you’re ready to enjoy it again.
+Store leftovers in an airtight container in the refrigerator for up to 5 days.
+This chili also freezes well for up to 3 months.
+Reheat gently on the stovetop or in the microwave when ready to enjoy.

 Tips To Make Cozy Pumpkin Chili